flutter/flutter/packages/flutter_tools/doc/daemon.md

 ### app domain

-The app domain is only available via `flutter run --machine` and not in `flutter daemon`.

 #### app.restart

 The `restart()` restarts the given application.
 It returns a Map of `{ int code, String message, String hintMessage, String hintId }` to indicate success or failure in restarting the app.
 A `code` of `0` indicates success, and non-zero indicates a failure.
 If `hintId` is non-null and equal to `restartRecommended`, that indicates that the reload was successful, but not all reloaded elements were executed during view reassembly (i.e., the user might not see all the changes in the current UI, and a restart could be necessary).